mrbalov/mrb/_drafts/composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 33. <a href="https://mia-platform.eu/blog/composable-frontend/" rel="noopener noreferrer" target="_blank">Enhance your Composable Frontend Architecture with Micro-Frontends - Commercial Article on Mia Platform</a>
 34. <a href="https://blog.bitsrc.io/composable-frontend-architecture-for-2024-562f309efe43" rel="noopener noreferrer" target="_blank">Composable Frontend Architecture for 2024 - Medium</a>
 35. <a href="https://alokai.com/blog/composable-architecture" rel="noopener noreferrer" target="_blank">What is Composable Architecture? - Commercial Article on Alokai</a>
+36. <a href="https://www.netlify.com/blog/how-we-run-nextjs/" rel="noopener noreferrer" target="_blank">How we run Next.js today — and what should change - Article by Netlify</a>